 As time goes on, Wear OS watches continue to improve.
 The Fossil Gen 5 is a prime example of this.
 You'll have multiple design options to choose from.
 All models come packed with helpful features such as onboard GPS, heart-rate monitoring, activity tracking, Google Pay, and battery-saving modes.

-Choosing between similar smartwatches can be a challenge.
-The key is understanding their differences and how they will affect your wearable experience.
-If you want a piece of connected tech that allows you to remain in touch at all times, you'll probably want to opt for an LTE-enabled watch such as the Samsung Galaxy Watch Active 2.
+Choosing between similar smartwatches like the Fossil Gen 5 vs. Samsung Galaxy Watch Active 2 can be a challenge.
+The key is understanding their differences and how they affect your wearable experience.
+For example, if you want a piece of connected tech that allows you to remain in touch at all times, you'll probably want to opt for an LTE-enabled watch such as the Samsung Galaxy Watch Active 2.
 It also offers superior health/fitness tracking if that's something you're after.
 The Fossil Gen 5, on the other hand, is geared toward those who want a more fashionable design with some nice perks baked in.